 MISSIONS VIa-Home Hygiene.
 The Red Cross Course in "Home Hygiene and Care of the Sick" is not designed to substitute for courses either in nursing or medicine.
 Special emphasis is placed on personal hygiene and health habits with preventive measures to combat disease.
 A study of both constitutional and infectious diseases is made, stressing those diseases peculiar to each Mission field.
 Methods of home care of the sick are taught as well as practice work in various nursing measures.
 The American Red Cross gives a certificate to those who satisfactorily complete this course.
 Value, 2 semester hours.
-Offered in the first semester of 1937-38.
+Offered in 1938-39.

 MISSIONS VIb-First Aid.
 The Red Cross Course in First Aid is offered as a continuation of the course having been given in the first semester.
 It aims to give the student the necessary knowledge of the anatomy of the human body needed to efficiently give first aid care; also to give an understanding of all the most common emergencies with the care and treatment of each.
 The American Red Cross gives a certificate to the first aider who satisfactorily completes this course.
 Value, 2 semester hours.
-Offered in the second semester of 1937-38.
+Offered in 1939-40.